RyanChenM7/SensoryNetwork/README.md

      style="float: left; margin-right: 10px;" />

-It had a sporadic shape with thousands of jumps between negative and positive values because.
+It had a sporadic shape with thousands of jumps between negative and positive values, and I guessed that it was because the training data was all over the place.
 I made many fixes to try to correct this, and the most prominent (and obvious one) was to normalize the true data.

 After these changes, it outputted a glitched and strange, yet beautiful graph:
 <img src="https://media.discordapp.net/attachments/717459028246266006/745928071466713118/unknown.png?width=1326&height=675"